 Built upon a completely new measurement platform, this system incorporates a number of advanced features and capabilities including:

 - Precise finish gauging and body measurement capabilities utilizing high resolution, USB 3 camera technology, optimized lensing and telecentric optics with 360º imaging

 - Performance to exceed all relevant international standards

 - Powerful yet simple job creation and editing tools incorporating Agr’s patent-pending AutoJob™ – automated job setup

 - Large, customizable and intuitive user interface, with swipe and zoom capabilities

 - Industry 4.0 communication protocols

 Advanced Vision Technology for Precise Dimensional Gauging

-A major design emphasis for the Gawis 4D is to provide measurements with a level of precision and repeatability for PET, PE and PP containers that not only can document dimensions of production containers but also have sufficient precision for the qualification and management of molds.
-The vision measurement technology incorporated in the Gawis 4D utilizes high pixel density camera components in combination with enhanced telecentric optics and lighting.
-This combination provides a very crisp edge shadow, making it possible to achieve the highest dimensional precision and repeatability as well as a very low percent of process variation for individual measurements.
-All this is done while increasing throughput by 30%.
+A major design emphasis for the Gawis4Glass was to provide measurements with a level of precision and repeatability that not only can document dimensions of production containers but can also be used to qualify and manage molds.
+The vision measurement technology incorporated in the Gawis4Glass utilizes high pixel density camera components in combination with enhanced telecentric optics and lighting.
+Cameras are fixed with zero movement, eliminating any potential errors from vibrations or camera movement.
+Telecentric optics ensure that every measurement is accurate and repeatable regardless of container size, shape or distance from the camera.
+This combination provides a very crisp edge shadow, making it possible to achieve the highest dimensional precision and repeatability, as well as a very low percent of process variation for individual measurements.

 Industry 4.0 communication